 Safe System Approach to Road Safety

-The safe system approach to road safety is a holistic view which provides a framework to assess, guide and improve travel safety.
-At the core of this is the need for responsibility for reducing risk to be shared by road users and those who design, maintain and operate all parts of the road transport system.
+Importantly, the safe system approach changes the focus from blaming those who use the roads to viewing the road transport system as a whole, where the responsibility for reducing risk is shared by road users and those who design, maintain and operate all parts of the road transport system.

 Creating a safe system depends heavily on understanding and implementing these guiding principles:

 - The limits of human performance: we all make mistakes and we all need to acknowledge the limits of our capabilities.